AnnikaTjuka/annikatjuka.github.io/index.md

 ### Publications

+Tjuka, Annika, Huong Thi Thu Nguyen, and Katharina Spalek (in preparation).
+"Foxes, deer, or hedgehogs - The recall of focus alternatives in Vietnamese."
+In _Laboratory Phonology, Special Issue "Prosody and Speech Processing across Languages and Varieties"._

 Tjuka, Annika, Lena Weißmann, and Kilu von Prince (accepted).
 "Tagging modality in Oceanic languages of Melanesia."
 In _Proceedings of 13<sup>th</sup> Linguistic Annotation Workshop._ ACL Special Interest Group on Annotation.

 Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019). "[Habitual aspect as a property of text spans.](/papers/tjuka2019_LTC_habitual_aspect.pdf)"  In _Proceedings of 9<sup>th</sup> Language & Technology Conference._ Adam Mickiewicz University, Poznań, Poland.